e3nn/e3nn/docs/examples/periodic_boundary_conditions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While ``edge_vec`` can be stored in the `Data` object, it can also be calculated
-with a preprocessing method of your Network.
-For this example, we will create a
+by adding a preprocessing method to the Network.
+For this example, we create a
 modified version of the example network ``SimpleNetwork`` `documented
 here <https://docs.e3nn.org/en/stable/api/nn/models/v2103.html#simple-network>`__
 with `source code